Christopher-Xavier/bar-server-api/README.md

 This is the server used for the Linus application.

-[Link](https://github.com/thinkful-ei-jaguar/TaylorP-FirstCapstone) to Linus Application GitHub
+link to Github repo https://github.com/Christopher-Xavier/Bar-client.git

 ## API Endpoints